Once you decide you want to start streaming on Twitch, the first logical question that should arise is “What game should I stream?”

 What makes things even better is the fact that the game can be played on mobile devices, thus attracting more viewers.

-As a sequel to one of the most popular real-time strategy games, StarCraft 2 has become and still is the most popular RTS in the Asian continent.
+As a sequel to one of the most popular real-time strategy games, StarCraft II has become and still is the most popular RTS in the Asian continent.

 It has to thank its predecessor for some of the fame, but it is a good game on its own as well.
 The reason for its massive popularity is the always-present competitive nature of the game.

-There are world-wide tournaments organized across the globe.
-All this attracts a decent number of viewers.
+There are world-wide events organized across the globe.
+All this attracts a decent number of viewers if you stream on Twitch.

 Outward is another RPG, with an interesting, but a bit weird setting.
-It has magic, funny musketeer armors, medieval weapons, and more.
+It has magic, funny musketeer armors, medieval weapons, great title and even greater entertainment value.

 Overall, Outward is a pretty good role-playing game, with plenty of content and a vast world for you to explore.